sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 ### Understanding packet transform

-When talking about packet transforms, we need to think about a process that involves three main steps: transforming, mapppng and routing.
-Let's walk through these steps using  the table shown above.
+When talking about packet transform, we need to think about a process that involves three main steps: transforming, mapppng and routing.
+Let's walk through these steps using  the table shown in the section below [Packet transform summary](#packet-transform-summary).

 #### Match action tables

 The transform step, as per the P4 model, see [P416 Language Specification](https://p4.org/p4-spec/docs/P4-16-v1.2.2.html), is executed based on a set of **match/action** tables which are traversed sequentially by the P4 parser.

 > [!NOTE] A P4 program defines a packet-processing pipeline, but the rules
 > within each table are inserted by the control plane.
 When a rule matches a
 > packet, its action is invoked with parameters supplied by the control plane as
 > part of the rule.

 The following are the example applicable tables.